Judo Bank (ASX:JDO): Is it finally getting the recognition it deserves?

 3. In financially solid shape

 Judo Bank is both profitable and financially conservative.
-Tier 1 capital as at December 2023 was a massive 16.2% while in September 2022 it was 19.5%.
+Tier 1 capital as at June 2024 was 14.7%.
 APRA only requires Australian banks to hold total capital of 8% of risk-weighted assets, of which Tier 1 must be half.
 Tier 1 capital is mostly retained earnings and ordinary shares.
 Based on this Tier 1 capital, JDO has ample room to grow just on its current balance sheet.
 Furthermore, the bank has modelled that even in a doomsday scenario, where 3% of Gross Loans and Advances (GLA) were in default (double the average sector rate during the GFC), it would be safe – its CT1 ratio would still be well ahead of its peers.

-Judo is performing well financially.
+Judo Bank is performing well financially.
 It exceeded prospectus forecasts in FY22, with Profit Before Tax coming in at $15.6m versus $7.4m in the prospectus and all other forecasts exceeded.
 In FY23, it was $107.5m – a seven-fold increase and achieved a 5.1% Return on Equity.
-It has grown its Net Interest Margin (NIM) to 3.53%, up from 2.79% 12 months earlier.
+It grew its Net Interest Margin (NIM) to 3.53%, up from 2.79% 12 months earlier.

-It has been a difficult time for Judo since it listed, at least from a share price perspective.
+It has been a difficult time for Judo Bank since it listed, at least from a share price perspective.
+The company has more than doubled this year, but is still below its price.

 We think the main reason for the decline is the unpopularity of bank stocks in a rising interest rate environment.
 We also think it has suffered from investor perceptions that SMEs will endure difficulties in a high-inflation environment.